Tazaf/ionicitude/README.md

 ## `addAction()`
 Adds an Action to the Ionicitude Action Library that can then be triggered by an AR View, with a `document.location` statement.
 You can add an action by either passing a **name** and an **anonymous** callback, or just a **named** callback.

-When called, the callback will be passed to arguments: `service`, the Ionicitude Service for you to call any of its method from within the callback, and `param`, the object passed in the `document.location` URL.
+When called, the callback will be passed to arguments: `service`, the Ionicitude Service for you to call any of its method, and `param`, the object passed in the `document.location` URL.
 Declare your callback argument depending on its needs.

 The Ionicitude Service is returned so that you can chain calls to `addAction()`.